-Dr Jacqueline Gibbs joined the Department of Criminology and Sociology as a lecturer in Sociology in 2019.
+Dr Jacqueline Gibbs joined the Department of Criminology and Sociology as Lecturer in Sociology in 2019.
 Her background is in the interdisciplinary social sciences and humanities – including Sociology, Gender studies, Media studies, Cultural Studies and Politics.
+She holds a BA in Sociology and Politics from the Australian National University, MA in Gender, Media and Culture from Goldsmiths, University of London, and a PhD in Gender from the Department of Gender Studies at the London School of Economics and Political Science (LSE).
+She is a Fellow with the Higher Education Academy.

 Room: WG23 (Ground Floor, Williams Building)